 Dr. Knolle, who has served as Chief Scientific Officer and Chief Operating Officer since its inception, is a member of the board of Charité CRO.
 The Company has entered into a service contract with Charité CRO according to which Charité CRO provides services supporting research for the Company.
-In fiscal years 2018, 2019 and 2020 payments to Charité CRO with respect to this service contract amounted to €49,600, €1,238,355 and €1,025,795, respectively.
+In fiscal years 2018 and 2019 payments to Charité CRO with respect to this service contract amounted to $\notin$ 49,600 and $\notin$ 1,238,355 respectively.

-The amount of outstanding payable was €0 at December 31, 2020 (2019: €0).
+The amount of outstanding payable was €0 at both December 2019 and 2018.